serhmarch/modbuspy/doc/pages/06_configuration.md

 ## Global Configuration

-`modbuspy` provides global configuration through the port classes and their settings.
+`libmodbuspy` provides global configuration through the port classes and their settings.
 Most configuration is done on the port and client instances.